 Malleable cast iron is white cast iron that has been annealed.
-Through an annealing heat treatment, the brittle structure as first cast is transformed into the malleable form.
-Therefore, its composition is very similar to that of white cast iron, with slightly higher amounts of carbon and silicon.
-Malleable iron contains graphite nodules that are not truly spherical as they are in ductile iron, because they are formed as a result of heat treatment rather than forming during cooling from the melt.
-Malleable iron is made by first casting a white iron so that flakes of graphite are avoided and all the undissolved carbon is in the form of iron carbide.
-Malleable iron starts as a white iron casting that is then heat treated for a day or two at about 950 °C (1,740 °F) and then cooled over a day or two.
-As a result, the carbon in iron carbide transforms into graphite nodules surrounded by a ferrite or pearlite matrix, depending on cooling rate.
-The slow process allows the surface tension to form the graphite nodules rather than flakes. .
-Malleable iron, like ductile iron, possesses considerable ductility and toughness because of its combination of nodular graphite and low carbon metallic matrix.
-Like ductile iron, malleable iron also exhibits high resistance to corrosion, excellent machinability.
-The good damping capacity and fatigue strength of malleable iron are also useful for long service in highly stressed parts.
+An annealing heat treatment transforms the brittle structure as the first cast into the malleable form.
+Therefore, its composition is similar to white cast iron, with slightly higher amounts of carbon and silicon.
+Malleable iron contains graphite nodules that are not truly spherical as they are in ductile iron because they are formed from heat treatment rather than during cooling from the melt.
+Malleable iron is made by first casting a white iron so that flakes of graphite are avoided, and all the undissolved carbon is in the form of iron carbide.
+Malleable iron starts as a white iron casting that is heat treated for a day or two at about 950 °C (1,740 °F) and then cools over a day or two.
+As a result, the carbon in iron carbide transforms into graphite nodules surrounded by a ferrite or pearlite matrix, depending on the cooling rate.
+The slow process allows the surface tension to form the graphite nodules rather than flakes.
+Malleable iron, like ductile iron, possesses considerable ductility and toughness because it combines nodular graphite and low carbon metallic matrix.
+Like ductile iron, malleable iron also exhibits high resistance to corrosion and excellent machinability.
+Malleable iron’s good damping capacity and fatigue strength are also useful for long service in highly stressed parts.
 There are two types of ferritic malleable iron: blackheart and whiteheart.

 It is often used for small castings requiring good tensile strength and the ability to flex without breaking (ductility).
-Applications of malleable cast irons include many essential automotive parts such as differential carriers, differential cases, bearing caps, steering-gear housings .
-Another uses include hand tools, brackets, machine parts, electrical fittings, pipe fittings, farm equipment and mining hardware.
+Applications of malleable cast irons include many essential automotive parts such as differential carriers, differential cases, bearing caps, and steering-gear housings.
+Other uses include hand tools, brackets, machine parts, electrical fittings, pipe fittings, farm equipment, and mining hardware.